Skip to Content

 Acute pancreatitis can easily be avoided by not giving your dog foods that are high in fat around the holidays.

-There is no need for them to have gravy on their dinner, a big, juicy turkey thigh or the skin off of a turkey.
+There is no need for them to have gravy on their dinner, a juicy turkey thigh or the skin off of a turkey.

 Dog Hungry for Thanksgiving Turkey